WIMBLEDON, England – While watching Serena Williams come from behind at Wimbledon, older sister Venus sat in the front row stifling a yawn.

-WIMBLEDON, England – Serena Williams hit 23 aces, held every service game and barely escaped an upset bid by Zheng Jie, winning 6-7 (5), 6-2, 9-7 Saturday in the third round at Wimbledon.
+Venus was correct — barely.
+Serena hit a Wimbledon-record 23 aces, held every service game and narrowly escaped an upset bid by Zheng Jie, winning 6-7 (5), 6-2, 9-7 in the third round Saturday.

 Williams, who erased all six break points she faced, served three times to stay in the match and held each time at love.
 She was pushed to deuce serving in the final game but closed out the victory with a volley winner, then hopped in glee on the Centre Court grass.

 "I just wanted to get through that match," Williams said.
 "The last thing I wanted to do was lose."